 Sean McGarvey, the group’s president, called it “by far the best meeting I ever participated in” in over 17 years in Washington – a period that covers the last two administrations, one Democratic, the other Republican.

 Trump is a deal-maker, and many unions know it.
 They also know that without working class support, he might never have made it to the White House.

 And so does Trump.
-He may need that support to fend off a growing challenge from the liberal left that dismisses him as a corporate wolf-in-sheep’s-clothing.
+He may need that support to fend off liberals that did little to support labor’s job needs under Obama but still insist on dismissing Trump as a corporate wolf-in-sheep’s-clothing.